 Catch a top-notch play

 Everyone knows about the abundance of excellent theatre in central London and the West End, but north London has its own little gems too.
-Top of the list are the Almeida in Islington, the Tricycle Theatre in Kilburn and the Hampstead Theatre in, you guessed it, Hampstead.
+Top of the list are the Almeida in Islington, the Tricycle Theatre in Kilburn and the Hampstead Theatre (which is surprisingly in Swiss Cottage, not Hampstead).
 They put on cutting edge plays and get top actors.
 They're also reasonably intimate venues too and aren't extortionately priced.

 Grab a tour of Camden